Cooking With Bliss

 Notes

-• For the most tender turkey necks, they should be braised in some sort of liquid such as water, chicken broth or stock (chicken broth adds more flavor than just water).
+6. For the most tender turkey necks, they should be braised in some sort of liquid such as water, chicken broth, or stock.
+Keep in mind that Better Than Bouillon or chicken broth adds more flavor than just water.

 Nutrition